DJayalath/ImSter/README.md

 ## Command Line Interface (CLI)

 ImSter v0.4.3+ comes integrated with a CLI.
+For examples of usage in scripts for bulk encryption/decryption see the [examples](examples) folder.

 To use it, specify commands as follows:

 #### Encoding
 `java -jar ImSter-xxx.jar encode -i input.png -o output.png -m "message" -p password`
 #### Decoding
 `java -jar ImSter-xxx.jar decode -i input.png -p password`

+#### Legacy Support

+To use legacy mode, supply the `-l` switch

+#### Output

 The decoded message goes to stdout.
 Any errors encountered will be sent to stderr.

-For examples of usage in scripts for bulk encryption/decryption see the [examples](examples) folder.

 ## Requirements